dipperin/dipperin.js/CONTRIBUTING.md

 # Contributing

 If you're reading this, you're awesome!
-Thank you for helping us make this project great and being a part of the Chainstack community.
+Thank you for helping us make this project great and being a part of the Dipperin community.
 Here are a few guidelines that will help you along the way.

 ## Code of Conduct

-Please help us keep Chainstack.js open and inclusive by reading and following our [Code of Conduct](./CODE_OF_CONDUCT.md).
+Please help us keep Dipperin.js open and inclusive by reading and following our [Code of Conduct](./CODE_OF_CONDUCT.md).

 ## Submitting a pull request

-Chainstack.js is a community project, so pull requests are always welcome, but, before working on a large change, it is best to open an issue first to discuss it with the maintainers.
+Dipperin.js is a community project, so pull requests are always welcome, but, before working on a large change, it is best to open an issue first to discuss it with the maintainers.

 When in doubt, keep your pull requests small.
 To give a PR the best chance of getting accepted, don't bundle more than one feature or bug fix per pull request.
 It's always best to create two smaller PRs than one big one.